mistval/node-fetch-cache/README.md

 };
 ```

 The `set()` function must accept a key (which will be a string), a response body stream, and a metadata object (which will be a JSON-serializable JS object).
-It should store these in such a way that it can return them later via the `get()` function.
-It should return the same metadata and a *new, unread* body stream.
+It should store these in such a way that the cache instance can return them later via the `get()` function.
+The `set()` function should return the same metadata that was passed in and a *new, unread* body stream with the same content as the stream that was passed in.

 The `get()` function should return the cached body and metadata that had been set via the `set()` function, or `undefined` if no cached value is found.